luandretta/worth-a-trip-drf/README.md

 ### `Post.js`

 The Post component receives several props that contain information about a post.
 The component also uses the useCurrentUser hook from a custom context called CurrentUserContext to retrieve the current user.
 The Post component renders information about the post including its owner, title, image, ratings and the number of comments, likes, and wishes.
 It also renders the `Avatar.js` component and the `PostDropdownBar.js` component which is only displayed if the current user is the owner of the post and is viewing it on the post detail page.
-The Post component contains several functions that handle different events like deleting a post, editing a post, liking a post, unliking a post, pin a post, and remove the pin.
+The Post component contains several functions that handle different events like deleting a post, editing a post, liking a post, unliking a post, bookmark a post, and remove the bookmark.
 These functions make API calls using axiosRes.
 When the user likes or unlikes a post or pin or remove the pin from the post, the Post component updates the posts state by calling the setPosts function passed down as a prop to the component.
 It updates the  properties of the post object in the posts state.
 This component is used to display posts on the *'Feed'*, *'Desired'* and *'Liked'* pages.
 The handle edit and delete redirect to their pages.

 ### `PostDelete.js`